 From November through to March, this place becomes the ultimate holiday destination for dozens of these adorable sea creatures.

 Because like many of us humans, they enjoy rocking up to the beach and hopping onto the rocks that lie just off the coast, so they can catch some sun.
-Fortunately, the Seal Haul Out Trail leads you right up to the place where this happens.
+Fortunately, the Seal Haul Out Trail leads you right up to the place where this happens and one of the best family beaches on the east coast.

 The trail itself begins near the Montauk Highway and goes roughly north for 1.5 miles through paths that are sometimes a little difficult to follow until you reach the coast.